aws-powertools/powertools-lambda/README.md

 [See the roadmap »](https://github.com/awslabs/aws-lambda-powertools-roadmap/projects/1)

+**NOTE**: We're progressively migrating to GitHub Projects Beta.
+We're starting with Python: https://awslabs.github.io/aws-lambda-powertools-python/latest/roadmap.
+As we complete and agree on a baseline and automation, we will repurpose this repository to be a landing page for feature parity across languages and more.

 ### Roadmap structure

 **Ideas**.
 Incoming and existing feature requests that are not being actively considered yet.
 These will be reviewed by the team when possible.